Ball’s Pyramid Facts

 Ball’s Pyramid Physical Description

-Certainly, the stark yet stunning Ball’s Pyramid, of a type known as a stack, merits appreciation.
-It does so, however, due to a combination of several statistics.
+Certainly, the stark yet undeniably stunning Ball’s Pyramid, of aspecific type known as a stack, merits full appreciation.
+It does so, however, due to a combination of several unique statistics.
 The combination of these makes for a remarkable, not to mention, hard to believe, recounting.

-It stands out, however, due to the sheer steepness of its slopes.
+The mesemric feature stands out, however, due to the sheer steepness of its slopes.
 At the point where it meets the water, it measures a mere 3,609 ft (1,100 m) in length.
-Its width, though, only reaches a scant 984 ft (300 m) across at its widest point at any spot along its length.
+Its recorded width, though, only reaches a scant 984 ft (300 m) across at its widest point at any spot along its entire length.

-Those measurements lend the awe-inspiring monolith of Ball’s Pyramid a sharply triangular shape.
+Those measurements lend the awe-inspiring monolith men named Ball’s Pyramid a sharply triangular shape.
 Its steep sides also possess very few breaks or ledges to mar the otherwise relatively smooth surface.
 The combination creates a starkly beautiful, if mostly vertical, landscape.

 Ball’s Pyramid Location, Formation, and Ecology

-Part of the reason why the incredible Ball’s Pyramid wasn’t discovered, to our knowledge, at least, until the 18th century, occurs due to its location.
-That’s because it formed in a comparatively remote part of the ocean, situated in the Southern Hemisphere.
+Part of the reason why the incredible Ball’s Pyramid wasn’t discovered, to our knowledge, at least, until the 18th century, occurs due to its location on the earth’s surface.
+That’s because this wonder formed in a comparatively remote part of the ocean, situated in the Southern Hemisphere.

-More precisely, though, this marvel of Nature lies roughly 12 mi (20 km) from Lord Howe Island.
+More precisely, though, this marvel of Nature and natural processes lies roughly 12 mi (20 km) from Lord Howe Island.
 That further places it approximately 400 mi (643.7 km) northeast of Sydney, Australia.
 The island, and the local region, presently constitutes a possession of that country.

-To no great surprise for those who understand geology, the site also has a volcanic origin.
-Specifically, it represents an erosional remnant, due to the actions of the surrounding waves.
+To no great surprise for those possessing an understanding of geology, the site also has a volcanic origin.
+Specifically, it represents what’s known as an erosional remnant, due to the actions of the surrounding waves.
 It originally formed part of the caldera of what’s known as a shield volcano.

 Evidence uncovered by researchers indicates that the original volcano formed sometime around 6.4 million years ago.
-The site, furthermore, actually forms part of the submerged continent named Zealandia.
+Intriguingly, this impressive site itself actually forms part of the submerged continent named Zealandia.
 It’s now positioned roughly in the center of a submarine shelf.

-Given the local conditions, very little life inhabits the magnificent Ball’s Pyramid.
+Given the extremely harsh local environmental conditions, very little life inhabits the magnificent Ball’s Pyramid.
 Yet, the resourcefulness of Nature cannot be overlooked.
 Scant vegetation clings to the rocks there, however, struggling to surive in the harsh and inhospitable environment.

-That vegetation mostly consists of a very small variety of grasses, mosses, and lichens.
-A limited population of small shrubs also appear, eking out their survival.
-These mainly consist of a species in the Myrtle family, endemic to the surrounding region.
+That scarce vegetation principally consists of a very small variety of grasses, mosses, and lichens.
+A limited population of small shrubs also appear, though, marginally eking out their survival.
+These plants mainly consist of a single species in the Myrtle family, endemic to the surrounding region.

-Occasionally, however, a few seabirds make their nests on the site.
-Several locally numerous species make use of its special geography for their purposes.
+Occasionally, however, a few seabirds choose to make their nests on the imposing site.
+Several locally numerous species make use of its special geography in this way for their purposes.
 That’s due to the understandable fact that the steep walls provide a refuge for the raising of the young.

-Astonishingly, though, a single species of insect makes its home there.
+Astonishingly, though, only a single known species of insect makes its home on the island.
 That’s because a tiny population of the awesome Lord Howe Island Stick Insect lives there.
 The entire known population, however, consists of only a few dozen specimens, living under a single bush!

 Species Sharing Its Region